looeee/blackthread.io/content/blog/progress-bar.md

   percentComplete += updateAmount;

   // if the bar fills up, just reset it.
-  // you could also change the colour here if ( percentComplete >= 100 ) {
+  // you could also change the color here if ( percentComplete >= 100 ) {
     percentComplete = 5;
   }